Skip Navigation

 Published: August 7, 2023

-Since the launch of ChatGPT in November, the market for generative artificial intelligence has quickly expanded as Google, Meta, and other technology companies have capitalized on the popularity and promise of generative AI by deploying their own systems to the public.
-The rapid growth of the AI market and significant advancement in the capabilities of these technologies has exposed both their benefits and risks.
+Since the launch of ChatGPT in November 2022, the rapid growth of the AI market and significant advancement in the capabilities of these technologies has exposed both their benefits and risks.
 How to address these risks remains a challenge, and the need for effective regulation has become apparent.
 Members of Congress agree.

-The Brennan Center’s Artificial Intelligence Legislation Tracker aims to increase public awareness of the myriad proposed regulatory approaches to AI legislation by serving as a repository of such AI-related bills introduced this session.
-Until now, information about AI legislation has been scattered across the internet or was accessible only through expensive legislative tracking services.
+The Brennan Center’s Artificial Intelligence Legislation Tracker aims to increase public awareness of the myriad proposed regulatory approaches to AI legislation by serving as a repository of such AI-related bills introduced by Congress.
 Given both the known and unknown risks of AI, it is critical that the public have easy access to information on how lawmakers are attempting to address concerns.

-To maintain a reasonable scope, the tracker is limited to bills introduced during the 118th Congress that would do at least one of the following:
+To maintain a reasonable scope, the tracker is limited to bills introduced during the 118th and 119th Congress that would do at least one of the following:

 • Impose restrictions on AI that is deemed high risk